DESTINATIONS · CALABRIA

 The Staurotheke of Gerace – the Most Precious Byzantine Reliquary

 The most iconic and theologically significant object in the museum's collection is the Staurotheke, a reliquary of the Wood of the True Cross.
 This masterpiece of Byzantine goldsmithing dates from the 12th century, though it probably arrived in Gerace only in the 14th century.
-The Staurotheke is made of gilded silver, decorated with enamels, semi-precious stones, and pearls, testifying to the highest craftsmanship of its makers.
+The Staurotheke is made of gilded silver and ranks among the most precious objects associated with the cult of relics in this place.

 The object takes the form of a patriarchal cross measuring 15.7 cm in height and 8 cm in width.
-The front features quatrefoil decorations, while the reverse presents rich vegetal motifs.
-Research suggests the cross may have been made in Jerusalem or in Norman workshops in Sicily, places of a unique symbiosis of Eastern and Western goldsmithing technologies.
+The front features quatrefoil decorations, while the reverse presents vegetal motifs.
 The Staurotheke was not only an object of worship but also a symbol of episcopal authority legitimisation.

 The Cathedral of Santa Maria Assunta in Gerace – Historic Heart of Sacred Art